By meghna at 18 April, 2011, 8:09 am

 At that time Indian Law had no provision of punitive damages to effectively deal with the Bhopal Gas Tragedy.
 The Government of India through an act appointed itself the sole representative of the victims for any legal ...read more Read More

 By meghna at 13 May, 2010, 10:20 pm

 Is Rape attempted only on females?
 I would request you to think again.
 Male rapes are not fiction created in novels and movies.
 What happened in Shawshank Redemption can happen to anyone at any place.

 Shikhar (name changed) was popular at his college for being a philanderer.
 He had multiple girlfriends and at age of 22, he had everything a student could aspire for.
 He shared his room with two of his classmates.
 His relations with them were not cordial.
-He had some unresolved issues with them.
-One night ...read more Read More
+He ...read more Read More

 By meghna at 11 May, 2010, 8:05 pm